imagekit-developer/imagekit-android/README.md

 ## Upload preprocessors
 ### ImagePreprocess
-The `ImagePreprocess` class encapsulates a set of methods to apply certain transformations to an image before uploading.
+The `ImagePreprocessor` class encapsulates a set of methods to apply certain transformations to an image before uploading.

-`ImagePreprocess.Builder` class is responsible for building the ImagePreprocess instances.
+`ImagePreprocessor.Builder` class is responsible for building the ImagePreprocess instances.
 This class provides following methods to access and modify the policy parameters:

 | Parameter                                                                                                               | Type                    | Description                                                              |
 |:------------------------------------------------------------------------------------------------------------------------|:------------------------|:-------------------------------------------------------------------------|